Skip to main content

 3. Select Advanced Search & Filtering.

-4. Use any of the available options to find the resource that you're looking for:
+4. Use the available options to find a resource:

 • Search by resource name: Enter a text string and select Add.